-The Pavement Condition Index (PCI) method was used in assessing the condition of the County's pavements.
-The PCI method is an objective and repeatable method for assessing pavement conditions and is widely used in industry.
+The Pavement Condition Index (PCI) method was used in assessing the condition of the County's pave roads.
+The PCI method is an objective and repetitive method for assessing pavement condition and is widely used in industry.
 Pavement conditions were categorized based on PCI values using the criteria shown in Figure ES.1.